 The nucleus of a cell contains chromosomes.
 Each chromosome is made of a DNA molecule attached to protein.
 DNA is the genetic material of cells.
 Before a cell divides, every chromosome in the nucleus is replicated, enabling each daughter cell to have an identical set of chromosomes.

 At first, the two copies of each chromosome are joined together.
-Microtubules separate the paired chromosomes and pull the former partners to opposite ends of the cell during a process called mitosis.
+During a process called mitosis, spindle fibers made of microtubules separate the paired chromosomes and pull the former partners to opposite ends of the cell.
 Once the chromosomes have reached their destination, the cell divides down the middle.

 Vinblastine and vincristine stop microtubule formation during mitosis.
 This prevents mitosis and cell division from taking place.
 This effect is strongest in cells that have a high rate of division, such as cancer cells.
 Therefore vinblastine and vincristine can act as chemotherapy drugs.

-Unfortunately, in addition to affecting cancer cells, vinblastine and vincristine affect other cells that have a high rate of cell division.
+Unfortunately, in addition to affecting cancer cells, vinblastine and vincristine may affect other cells that have a high rate of cell division.
 These include cells in the lining of the intestine, the cells in the bone marrow that produce blood cells, and the cells in the hair follicles.
-Interference with these cells produces side effects of the cancer treatment.
+Interference with these cells can produce side effects of the cancer treatment.

 Possible vinblastine or vincristine side effects include:

 - hair loss

 - a low platelet count, which can cause increased bleeding